streamnative/flink-operator/helm-chart/flink-operator/README.md

     * `export IMG=<image-name>` - Operator image, defaults to `flink-operator:latest`
     * `export NS=<namespace-name>` - Namespace to install the operator in, defaults to `flink-operator-system`

-3. Register CRD - Don't manually register CRD unless helm install below fails (You can skip this step if your helm version is v3).
+3. Register CRD - Don't manually register CRD unless helm install below fails (You can skip this step if your helm version is v3). **This command here is installing the CRD from google not our streamnative CRD**

     ```bash
    kubectl create -f https://raw.githubusercontent.com/GoogleCloudPlatform/flink-on-k8s-operator/master/config/crd/bases/flinkoperator.k8s.io_flinkclusters.yaml